 The Maine Guarantee Authority sold the area for $1.25 million to Rupert Aldrich, Henry Paradis, and Bruce Williams in the fall of 1976.
+A further roadblock was encountered that fall, when the new owners discovered much of the non-attached equipment and furnishings had been removed.
+Nonetheless, the area was able to operate for the 1976-77 season.
 Aldrich became the sole owner in August of 1977.

 The area did not operate during 1979-80 due to lack of snow.
 An agreement to sell the area to a group led by Albert Hollis's Bradstone Development corporation fell through in the fall of 1980.

-The Maine Guarantee Authority started foreclosure proceedings in 1981.
+The Maine Guarantee Authority started foreclosure proceedings once again in 1981.

 In early 1982, Ray Denger, Brad Gilton, and Rodney Reed entered into an agreement to purchase the area from Aldrich.
 Reed was then arrested for fraud (involving the earnest money he put down on the deal), resulting in that transaction falling through.
 Denger and Gilton then attempted to buy Evergreen Valley without Reed, but were unable to obtain financing.